moq-wg/moq-transport/draft-lcurley-warp.md

 Otherwise the server MUST respond with a "200 OK" to establish the WebTransport session.

 ## Native QUIC
-MoQ can run directly over QUIC.
+MoQ Transport can run directly over QUIC.
 In that case, the following apply:

 * Connection setup corresponds to the establishment of a QUIC connection, in which the ALPN value indicates use of MoQ.
 For versions implementing this draft, the ALPN value is set to "moq- n00".

 * Bilateral and unilateral streams are mapped directly to equivalent QUIC streams.

-TODO: Add futher details on specifcs of each transport in setting up the session and catalog retrieval.
+Once the connection setup is successful, the rest of the MoQ Transport protocol's usage of QUIC is common across the WebTransport and Native QUIC transports.

 # QUIC